Whity07/mailcow-dockerized-autoinstall/README.md

 # mailcow-dockerized-autoinstall
-A bash script to install https://github.com/mailcow/mailcow-dockerized.
+A bash script to install the [mailcow email suite](https://github.com/mailcow/mailcow-dockerized).

 Unusable at the moment.
 Check [releases](https://github.com/qwow5/mailcow-dockerized-autoinstall/releases) for the latest version.